-One of our key aims for children at Becontree Primary School is for them to become healthy, responsible and independent members of society.
+One part of our core values is for children at Becontree Primary School to become healthy, responsible and independent members of society.
 We have a responsibility to prepare our pupils for life in 21st Century Britain, to ensure they are able to:

 How will we achieve this?

 We aim to achieve this through the delivery of our Relationships and Health Education (RHE) aspect of our Personal, Social, Health and Economic (PSHE) education curriculum throughout the school.

 All primary schools are required by law to cover these topics:

 - Families and people who care for the pupil

 -Internet Safety and Harms

 -Health and Disease Prevention